Representation of fermions in the Pati-Salam model: Representation of fermions

 Accordingly, the second term in Lagrangian (\ref{Lcolor}) describes the $SU(4^{\prime})$ color gauge interaction, and the third term in Lagrangian (\ref{Lcolor}) describes the $SU(4)_{L}\times SU(4)_{R}$ chiral flavor gauge interaction.
-We then derived the column of the $4\times 4$ fermion matrix corresponding to color and the row corresponding to flavor.
+We then derive that the column of the $4\times 4$ fermion matrix corresponding to color and the row corresponding to flavor.

-It was then easy to fill four colors of fermions, i.e., $R,G,B$ and $L$, into the four rows of fermion matrix.
+Such as ``lepton number as the fourth color'', it was then easy to fill four colors of fermions, i.e., $R,G,B$ and $L$, into the four rows of fermion matrix.
 The next approach was to derive how to fill the six flavor fermions into the four columns of the fermion matrix?
 Reminding the six flavor fermions were divided into three families, and each family included two flavor fermions.
 The action in the path integral formulation of quantum field theory is a phase

-each phase term should with $0$-dimension and $0$-charge, and the fermion matrix should result in the model being anomaly-free.
-Consider that the fermions in quantum field theory are the operator-valued field, and the quantum states are the eigenstates of operator valued field.
+each phase term should with $0$-dimension and $0$-charge, and the fermion matrix should result in the model being anomaly free.
+Consider that the fermions in quantum field theory are the operator valued field, and the quantum states are the eigenstates of operator valued field.
 In quantum mechanics, one operator can correspond to several eigenstates.
 Then, we suggest a representation of fermions